Steve Laffey: 2010 gubernatorial campaign

 Laffey was believed to be a potential candidate for the governorship in 2010.
 He was rumored to be a candidate with incumbent Republican Donald Carcieri being unable to run for a third term due to Rhode Island's two term limit.
 He later announced he would not run.
 He declared that he would run for Governor of Colorado in 2014, but withdrew from the race a week later after former Congressman Tom Tancredo declared that he would also run.

 2014 United States House of Representatives campaign

 Laffey sought the Republican nomination for Colorado's 4th congressional district in 2014.
 He finished fourth in the primary with 16% of the vote, behind winner Ken Buck (44%), Scott Renfroe (24%), and Barbara Kirkmeyer (16%).

 2024 U.S. presidential campaign

 Laffey announced he would run for president on February 2, 2023, in the 2024 Republican primary.
-He pledged to visit every citizen in New Hampshire to talk to them as he thinks he has good ideas.
+He pledged to visit every citizen in New Hampshire to discuss his ideas.
+He was the first Republican challenger against Donald Trump and positioned himself as an alternative to Trump, focusing on economic issues while criticizing the direction of the Republican Party.
+He withdrew from the race on October 6, 2023, and left the Republican Party to become an independent.